martin-zyb/pacman/README.md

 2. PacMan can't eat the last bean.
 Continuously updated ......

+## To do
+1. Add the pause page.
+Continuously updated ......

 ## Last
 Thank you for your support for this project.